-The purpose of an exit interview, according to Alexandra Levit, author of Blind Spots: The 10 Business Myths You Can’t Afford to Believe on Your New Path to Success. is “to get the departing employee to divulge why she is leaving and how she feels about her experience with the company.”
+The purpose of an exit interview, according to Alexandra Levit, author of Blind Spots: The 10 Business Myths You Can’t Afford to Believe on Your New Path to Success. is “to get the departing employee to divulge why they are leaving and how they feel about their experience with the company.”

 Exit interviews are valuable to both employers and employees, whether it be via an automated phone call, website or a good old-fashioned sit-down meeting.
 These interviews provide employees with the opportunity to air out all of their grievances and positive experiences at your company.
 But what should be asked during an exit interview?